thijoubert/chulapa/collections/_posts/2021-11-09-Continuous-Access-Evaluation.md

 ﻿---
-title: "Continuous Access Evaluation, what changed for you organisation on October 31?"
+title: "Continuous Access Evaluation, what changed for you organization on October 31?"
 subtitle:
 excerpt: Microsoft just released the Continuous Access Evaluation for main Office 365 workloads.
 How does it affect you tenant?
 tags: